 The honors community of faculty and students meets monthly for a meal and a colloquium.
 Honors colloquia include student or faculty presentations and open discussion of select topics.
 To provide the students with extracurricular learning experiences, the Honors Program plans special activities twice a semester.
 One of these is an educational opportunity, designed to open the student to the historical, cultural, artistic, and academic world of Philadelphia and the surrounding region.
 The second is an opportunity for service, in keeping with the mission of Cairn University, which is concerned with character and oriented toward service to Christ.

-At the completion of the Honors Program, students will receive personalized help in pursuing vocational or educational options.
-While each case is unique, in the past, some Honors students have received significant places within the university as Presidential Interns; many have pursued graduate education; some began to serve in significant positions within their chosen vocation.
-From beginning to end, our aim is to make the Cairn Honors Program something that is intellectually stimulating, character building, and academically valuable for the select students who participate in it.
+Upon completing the Honors Program, students will receive personalized assistance in pursuing vocational or educational options.
+Honors graduates have served at the University while receiving mentorship from University leaders as Presidential Interns; others have pursued graduate education; others began to serve in significant positions within their chosen vocation.
+From beginning to end, our aim is to make the Cairn Honors Program intellectually stimulating, character building, and academically valuable for the select students who participate in it.

 Minimum 25 ACT